Top 25 best strategy games for iPhone and iPad (iOS)

 A side-scrolling micro strategy game that strips a lot of the fiddly stuff out of the strategy genre.
 In its place is an intuitive 2D side-scrolling system and a pleasantly accessible learning curve, as you trot back and forth building up your empire.
 You'll recruit various villagers and pay them for their work (in other words, to build your empire) like every respectable monarch out there.

 Except... things can get messy sometimes.
-While the game will not be as challenging as other strategy names on the list, you might find yourself lacking funds and thus set you back a good while.
-Managing your resources is an art in this game, and if you're looking for a more laid-back strategy game, this one makes for a great choice.
+It will not be as challenging as other strategy names on the list, you might find yourself lacking funds and thus set you back a good while.
+Managing your resources is an art in Kingdom: Two Crowns, and if you're looking for a more laid-back strategy game, this one makes for a great choice.

 Our App Army friends have made their own Kingdom: Two Crowns review, so if you want to read even more convincing opinions on why you should definitely play this game, make sure to check it out.Download Kingdom: Two Crowns